Policies of Pedigree International Registry

 – Transfer of Savanna goats from other registries

-The only way to register a NASA or WWSGA registered goat after the deadline is for the original breeder to apply for an original Pedigree International certificate, as if the goat has never been registered.
+The only way to register a NASA or WWSGA (or any other registry) registered goat after the deadline is for the original breeder to apply for an original Pedigree International certificate, as if the goat has never been registered.
 Then the original breeder would need to transfer the goat into the current owners name.
 The original breeder will be signing the registry document to assume full liability for the circumstances of the animal being registered.
+Pedigree International reserves the right to decline clients or documents without cause.

 Live Service By Any Buck.
 When a live buck is used to service a doe that is owned by another breeder a “Service Memo” must be filled out by the owner of the buck used.
 ALL does that are listed on the any one service memo must have ALL the kids born to them registered at the same time and the original service memo must accompany the registration for application.